Ali Imam Majumder

-Ali Imam Majumder is an advisor to the Interim government of Bangladesh.
+Ali Imam Majumder is a former Bangladeshi civil servant.
+He was an adviser to the Interim government of Bangladesh.
 He is a former Bangladeshi government official who served as the cabinet secretary.
-He is the secretary general of Transparency International Bangladesh and an executive committee member of Citizens for Good Governance (SHUJAN).
+He was the secretary general of Transparency International Bangladesh and an executive committee member of Citizens for Good Governance (SHUJAN).

 Early life

-Majumder was born in 1950 in Kulubari Village, Sonamura, Tripura, India.
+Majumder was born in 1950 in Tripura, India.
 He migrated to East Pakistan and settled in Comilla in 1962.
-He graduated from University of Chittagong with a master's in mathematics.
+His studies being disrupted by the 1971 Liberation War, graduated from University of Chittagong with a master's in mathematics in 1973.